Igawawen: Etymology

-During the era of the Regency of Algiers, the name of Zwawi had become synonymous with infantryman.
-Of the various factions of the Titteri tribes which provided a certain number of infantrymen who at various times went to mount guard in Algiers and especially in the bordjs (plural of fortress) of the surroundings, they received pay only in activity of service, also it was said about them: "The Zwawa are in front for misery, behind for pay."
-While these tribes are not part of the Zwawa confederation.
-But that does not mean that the Zwawa did not have horsemen, they did, although, of course, the infantry made up the largest part of their armies and were the most qualified.
+During the time of the Regency of Algiers, the Kabyles were considered such excellent infantrymen that the name "Zwawi" became synonymous with "infantryman".
+The various factions of the Titteri tribes provided a certain number of infantrymen who at times guarded Algiers and especially the surrounding bordjs (plural of fortress).
+They were only paid during active service.
+It was also said about them: "The Zwawa are in front for misery, behind for pay."

 Origins

-The Zwawa are undoubtedly Berbers, but there are two hypotheses about their precise tribal origin.
-The Muslim historian, Ibn Khaldun, reported that the Berber genealogists themselves considered the Zwawa as related to the Zenata by blood.
-Here is what he said in his book, History of the Berbers, volume 1:"The Zwawa and the Zwagha, tribes from the Berber stock of al-Abter, are the children of Semgan, son of Yahya (or Yedder), son of Dari, son of Zeddjik (or Zahhik), son of Madghis al-Abter.
+The Zwawa are undoubtedly Berbers, but there are no longer two hypotheses about their tribal origin.
+The Muslim historian Ibn Khaldun reported that Berber genealogists themselves considered the Zwawa related to the Zenata by blood.
+In his book, History of the Berbers he said in volume 1:"The Zwawa and the Zwagha, tribes from the Berber stock of al-Abter, are the children of Semgan, son of Yahya (or Yedder), son of Dari, son of Zeddjik (or Zahhik), son of Madghis al-Abter.
 Of all the Berber tribes, their closest relatives are the Zenata, since Djana, the ancestor of this people, was Semgan's brother and Yahya's (Yedder's) son.
-It is for this reason that the Zwawa and the Zwagha consider themselves related to the Zenata by blood."However, according to Ibn Hazm, the Andalusian genealogist, the Zwawa are a branch of the great Berber tribe of the Kutama (Ucutamanii of antiquity), which itself is a branch of the Berber group of the Baranis (also called Branes), like the Adjisa, the Masmuda, and the Sanhaja.
+It is for this reason that the Zwawa and the Zwagha consider themselves related to the Zenata by blood."
+However, according to the Andalusian genealogist Ibn Hazm, the Zwawa are a branch of the great Berber tribe of the Kutama (Ucutamanii of antiquity), which itself is a branch of the Berber group of Baranis (also called Branes), like the Adjisa, the Masmuda, and the Sanhaja.
 Ibn Khaldun agrees with Ibn Hazm.
-The proximity of the Zwawa territory to that of the Kutama, as well as their cooperation with this tribe in order to support the cause of Ubayd-Allah, the founder of the Fatimid dynasty, is a strong evidence in favor of this opinion.
+The proximity of the Zwawa territory to that of the Kutama, and their cooperation with them to support Ubayd-Allah, founder of the Fatimid dynasty, is strong evidence in favor of this opinion.